 Kangan Institute is one of Victoria's major providers of VET in Schools training.
 We also work in conjunction with secondary colleges and employers to arrange work placements for Melbourne students, which are a key component of the VET in Schools programs.

-Kangan Institute has also developed VET in Schools programs for students in Year 9 and 10, such as taster programs, which allow them to gain a taste of possible future careers to progress into after school.
+Kangan Institute has also developed VET in Schools programs for students in Year 9 and 10 - such as taster programs - which allows you to gain a taste of possible future careers to progress into after school.

 Vocational Education and Training (VET) studies combine general Victorian Certificate of Education (VCE) or Victorian Certificate of Applied Learning (VCAL) with vocational training and experience in the workplace.

 A VET program offers students the opportunity to complete a nationally-recognised vocational qualification, such as a TAFE certificate or diploma, while providing credit towards the VCE or VCAL, just like other subject areas.

 The vocational qualification provides access to further training - generally at a TAFE - and could improve the student's chances of finding a job once school is finished.

 Vocational education and training (VET) programs are fully recognised within the unit 1-4 structure of the VCE and contribute towards the satisfactory completion of your VCE.